 Perhaps the worst tragedy in the company’s history occurred with Phillips Petroleum in 1980.
 The company was using another drilling company’s rig in the North Sea, the Alexander L. Kielland, when it capsized, resulting in the deaths of 123 people.

 The rig was a mobile, semi-submersible drilling unit that housed accommodations for the Phillips workers on board.
 The capsizing occurred after significant winds and rough waters, leading to five anchoring cables snapping.

 A later investigation found that the bracing on the rig had already been cracked, leading to the accident.

 Sometimes accidents happen in the maritime industry while transporting people.
 Such was the case for Conoco in 1991 when a corporate plane carrying 12 people crashed in Borneo.

 No survivors were found.
 Unlike most accidents in this industry, the crash killed executives, not workers, and was tragic and possibly preventable.

 How the Law Protects Maritime Workers

-If you are injured while working for a maritime company, you have a right to compensation.
-You can work with a maritime lawyer to find out exactly which laws cover you and your situation.
-This experienced professional can also help you determine what steps you need to take next.
+You have a right to compensation if you are injured while working for a maritime company.
+You can work with a maritime lawyer to determine which laws cover you and your situation.
+This experienced professional can also help you decide what steps you need to take next.